haagahelia/mobilecourse/docs/ExpoSDK/camera.md

 ```
 We use states to store photo data.
 We also have to create a `ref` to camera component using `useRef` hook.
 By using `ref` we can get access to camera component's methods.

-We check the permission to access camera by using the `useCameraPermissions` hook and the `permission` state value is `granted` if user has granted the permission.
+We use the `useCameraPermissions` hook to check the camera access permission.
+If the permission has been granted by the user, the permission value will be set to `granted`.
+To request permission from the user, we can call the `requestPermission` function.

 ```js
 const [photoName, setPhotoName] = useState('');